jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_w_an_earlier_wake_than_sleep_time.rst

 review
 *********************************************************************************

 The challenge is to write a program_ that calculates the difference between a given wake and sleep time.
-I ran the following tests to get something that comes close to doing it
+I ran these tests to get something that comes close to doing it

 * :ref:`test_string_splitting`